codacy/codacy-stylelint/src/main/resources/docs/description/value-no-vendor-prefix.md

  *  These prefixes */
 ```

-This rule will only complain for prefixed _standard_ values, and not for prefixed _proprietary_ or _unknown_ ones.
+This rule ignores non-standard vendor-prefixed values that aren't handled by [Autoprefixer](https://github.com/postcss/autoprefixer).

-The [`fix` option](https://github.com/stylelint/stylelint/tree/13.13.1/docs/user-guide/usage/options.md#fix) can automatically fix all of the problems reported by this rule.
+The [`fix` option](https://github.com/stylelint/stylelint/tree/14.1.0/docsuser-guideusageoptions.md#fix) can automatically fix all of the problems reported by this rule.

 ## Options

 ### `true`

-The following patterns are considered violations:
+The following patterns are considered problems:

 <!-- prettier-ignore -->
 ```css